NACLab/ngc-learn/docs/demonstrations/demo1_gen_models.md

 the following computations to reside in a particular GPU/CPU), before initializing a chosen model, we define a second special function to track another important quantity special to NGC models -- the total discrepancy (ToD).

+**References:**
+[1] Rao, Rajesh PN, and Dana H. Ballard.
+"Predictive coding in the visual cortex: a functional interpretation of some extra-classical receptive-field effects."
+Nature neuroscience 2.1 (1999): 79-87. <br>
+[2] Friston, Karl.
+"Hierarchical models in the brain."
+PLoS Computational Biology 4.11 (2008): e1000211. <br>
+[3] Ororbia, A., and Kifer, D. The neural coding framework for learning generative models.
+Nature Communications 13, 2064 (2022).